rickgennis/managebackups/src/managebackups.1.md

 **-1**
 : Provide detail of backups.

-**--notify** [contact1, contact2, ...]
-: Notify after a backup completes.
-By default, only failed backups trigger notifications (see **--nos**).
-A contact can be an email address or the full path to a script to execute.
-Double-quote the contact string if it contains any spaces.
-The NOTIFICATIONS section below has more detail.

-**--nos**
-: Notify on successful backups also.

 **--test**
 : Run in test mode.
 No changes are actually made to disk (no backups, pruning or linking).